 Engelmann & Bigelow, Proceedings of the American Academy of Arts and Sciences 3: 293, 1856/1857

-Herbarium; Herbarium; Herbarium; Herbarium; Herbarium (submitted as O. phaeacantha major); Herbarium (submitted as O. phaeacantha brunnea); Herbarium; Herbarium; Herbarium; Drawing (Bigelow, J.M., The Botany of the Expedition, 1856, plate IX No. 1-5)
+Herbarium; Herbarium; Herbarium; Herbarium; Herbarium (O. phaeacantha major); Herbarium (O. phaeacantha major); Herbarium (O. phaeacantha major); Herbarium (O. phaeacantha brunnea); Herbarium; Herbarium; Painting; Painting; Drawing (Bigelow, J.M., The Botany of the Expedition, 1856, plate IX No. 1-5)